balenair/balenair/docs/05-case-printing-and-assembly.md

 To assemble the printed parts, you'll need the following:

 - eight (8) M1.4 x 5mm self-tapping screws to mount the display (plus four more if using the LED bargraph)
-- four (4) #2-56 5/8" pan head screws if you are using the LED bargraph display
-- four (4) #2-56 pan head screws 1/4" to 5/16" long with optional nuts for mounting the Pi
+- four (4) M2 x 6mm pan head screws for mounting the Pi 3A+ or four (4) M2 x 10mm screws for Pi Zero 2W
-- two (2) #2-56 1/2" long pan head screws for mounting the multiport connector
+- two (2) M2 x 10mm pan head screws for mounting the multiport connector
-- six (6) #2-56 5/32" pan head screws to mount the sensors
+- two to four (2 - 4) M2 x 12mm pan head screws to mount EACH sensor (up to 10 screws total)
 - four (4) M3 x 40mm hex socket head screws to secure the case

+The screw lengths specified above for the M2 screws are minimum values.
+Somewhat longer screws can always be used instead; shorter screws may not work well.
+In a pinch, #2 screws of similar length may be substituted for the M2 screws although they may be a bit tight.

 ## Printing